Epicodus-Curriculum/pre-work-full-stack/0k_final_capstone_project.md

-Students who are enrolled in our full-stack programs will brainstorm, plan, and complete a final capstone project in 40 hours of dedicated class time during the final course of the program.
-The capstone project coincides with the React course.
+Students who are enrolled in our full-stack programs will brainstorm, plan, and complete a final capstone project in 120 hours of dedicated class time during the final course of the program.
+The capstone project will be part of the Capstone Course, which includes other materials to help prepare students for extended concepts and career development.
 The goal of the capstone is to create a portfolio-ready project which you'll be able to add to your resume, share with potential employers, and show off to friends and family!

 ## [Independent Capstone Schedule](#independent-capstone-schedule)